d-bolshakov/course-managment-api/README.md

 ### POST /subjects/

 Creating a subject.
-Available only for the users with "teacher" role.
+Available only for the users with the the "teacher" role.

 The body of the request: